 Vehicle Classification

-The first step in answering do you need a license to drive a golf cart is understanding how the vehicle is legally defined.
+Whether a driver’s license is required often depends on how the vehicle is classified under state law.
 A standard golf cart is typically designed to travel at speeds under 20 miles per hour and is primarily intended for use on golf courses or private property.
 A Low Speed Vehicle, often called an LSV, is capable of traveling between 20 and 25 miles per hour and must meet federal safety standards.

 According to the National Highway Traffic Safety Administration, LSVs must include headlights, brake lights, turn signals, mirrors, seat belts, reflectors, a windshield, and a vehicle identification number.
 If your vehicle qualifies as an LSV and is registered for road use, the answer to do you need a license to drive a golf cart is almost always yes.
 LSVs are treated similarly to motor vehicles under most state laws.